 - A new extension that's still drying out;

 Mildew often goes unnoticed when it first begins to grow – as a grey or white powdery substance – but once it turns black or brown, it's more obvious.
-You can check that you're dealing with mildew by applying a tiny amount of bleach – it's dirt, it will lighten or disappear; if it's mildew, it will be resistant.
+You can check that you're dealing with mildew by applying a tiny amount of bleach – if it's dirt, it will lighten or disappear; if it's mildew, it will be more resistant.

 You might also detect mildew through a musty smell, too.
 As soon as you detect the smell, investigate.

-There are a few ways to remove mould and mildew from bathrooms, particularly from grout or caulk.
+There are a few ways to remove mold and mildew from bathrooms, particularly from grout or caulk.
 However, bear in mind that once it's set into caulk (bath sealant) in particular, it can be impossible to remove and your only option might be to remove the caulk and reapply it.

 However, if you've caught the mould and mildew early, try these options:

-Whether shower curtains, cushions that might have got wet in a leaking conservatory or the remnants from a flooded home, fabrics can be successfully tackled.
+Whether cleaning shower curtains, cushions that might have got wet in a leaking conservatory or the remnants from a flooded home, fabrics can be successfully tackled.

 For dry-clean only fabrics, brush away the mildew outside before taking the item to a professional dry cleaner.

-Removing mould and mildew from washing machines
+How to get rid of mold and mildew from washing machines

-Fridges and coffee machines also provide the perfect opportunity for mould and mildew growth.
+Fridges and coffee machines also provide the perfect opportunity for mold and mildew growth.
 Both are easy to tackle: distilled white vinegar will do the trick, or you can use diluted bleach to wipe out a fridge.
 Be sure to rinse both well.

 These tips work on leather furniture and home accessories, but also on leather coats, shoes and handbags.